erikyuzwa/tasklist-vue-webpack/README.md

 # tasklist-vue-webpack

 a basic tasklist app using Vue.js and Webpack.

 On my TODO list (ha!) is to create a proper blog post with some more details around the basics of Vue.js.

+## first impression

+I'm a seasoned JS developer, but new to the Vue.js world.
+I'm finding (so far) that it seems to by rythmically similar to Backbone.js.
+If you're comfortable working with Backbone, then I think you might feel right at home with Vue.js vs. some of the other offerings such as React or Angular2.

 ## installation